 Receiving pension from abroad

-You can apply for a foreign pension alongside your Finnish earnings-related pension, using the same application form:
+You can apply for a foreign pension alongside your Finnish earnings-related pension, using the same application form from:

-- From countries with which Finland has a social security agreement (Australia, Chile, India, Israel, Canada, Québec, China, South Korea and the USA).
+- countries with which Finland has a social security agreement: Australia, Canada (Québec), Chile, India, Israel, Japan, Republic of Korea and the United States.

 You will need to submit an Appendix U form with your application.
 If you have any documents concerning your time abroad, such as employment certificates, you can submit copies of them along with your application.